-The legacy of those movements, and the ideals of The Port Huron Statement, have returned to center-stage amid the stunning sweep of mass protest in pursuit of democracy and social justice over the past two years, from the Arab Spring to Occupy Wall Street and continuing collective action against the hardships of austerity.
-This gathering at the University of Michigan will test the significance of the new insurgency of the early 1960s for the new insurgents of 2011-2012.
-We welcome a broad audience to the conversation.
+The legacy of those movements, and the ideals of The Port Huron Statement, returned to center-stage amid the stunning sweep of mass protest in pursuit of democracy and social justice in 2011-12, from the Arab Spring to Occupy Wall Street and continuing collective action against the hardships of austerity.
+This free and open, public conference at the University of Michigan sought to test the significance of the new insurgency of the early 1960s for the new insurgents of 2011-2012.
+We welcomed a broad audience to the conversation.

 SDS’s Port Huron Statement offered the most comprehensive analysis of American society and most eloquent vision for radical reform to be generated by the emerging movement known as the New Left.
 Young radical intellectuals—including, in crucial leadership roles, undergraduate and graduate students from the University of Michigan—produced the document, but their inspiration stemmed from the energy and moral example already set by activists in the civil rights and peace movements, anticolonial struggles abroad, new signs of dissent from Latin America to Eastern Europe, and older leftwing ideas in need of renovation.

-“A New Insurgency” runs from Wednesday, October 31, 7:30 pm, through the evening of Friday, November 2.
-Evening keynote events take place in Room 100 of the Harlan Hatcher Graduate Library; daily panels are held in the Michigan Union, both on the University of Michigan campus.
-All events are free and open to the public.
+“A New Insurgency” ran from Wednesday, October 31, 7:30 pm, through the evening of Friday, November 2.
+Evening keynote events took place in the large auditoriums, Angell Hall Auditorium B (Ruth Rosen) and 1324 East Hall (Tom Hayden); daily panels were held in the Michigan Union, all on the University of Michigan campus.

-This large, international conference enjoys the support of a wide range of individuals and programs at the University of Michigan.
-Please see the link for Sponsors to view a complete list.
+This large, international conference enjoyed the support of a wide range of individuals and programs at the University of Michigan.
+Please see the link for sponsors to view a complete list.